OBZIUS/DivyaLipi-AI/README.md

 ### Note on Commit Structure

 Due to computational and hardware limitations, particularly GPU availability, all model training, experimentation, and pipeline integration were executed on a single local machine.
-As a result, all Git operations—including commits and pushes—have been consistently performed from the same device.
+As a result, all Git operations—including commits and pushes have been consistently performed from the same device.

 This approach ensured:
 - Environment consistency across development cycles